HanadaLee/ngx_http_extra_variables_module/README.md

 "1" if the current request is an Nginx subrequest, or "0" otherwise.

 ### \$location
-the name of the current location block.
+The name of the current location block.

 ### \$redirect_count
-the number of times the current request has been internally.
+The number of times the current request has been internally.

 ### \$subrequest_count
-the number of subrequests performed for this request.
+The number of subrequests performed for this request.

 ### \$connection_established_ts
-connection established timestamp in seconds with the milliseconds resolution.
+Connection established timestamp in seconds with the milliseconds resolution.

 ### \$request_created_ts
-request created timestamp in seconds with the milliseconds resolution.
+Request created timestamp in seconds with the milliseconds resolution.

 ### \$response_header_sent_ts
-response header sent timestamp in seconds with the milliseconds resolution.
+Response header sent timestamp in seconds with the milliseconds resolution.

 ### \$request_handling_time
-keeps time spent on handling request internally from receiving the request to sending the response header to the client.
+Keeps time spent on handling request internally from receiving the request to sending the response header to the client.

 ### \$response_body_time
-keeps time spent on sending the response body to the client.
+Keeps time spent on sending the response body to the client.

 ### \$hostname_uppercase
 Uppercase host name.